PenguinSnail/Quick-Back/README.md

 `-v, --verbose`: This option runs `quick-back` in verbose mode, displaying every file being modified on the backup

+`-c, --color`: This option will colorize the output of `quick-back`

 `--force-ignore`: This option will force-override the sanity checks.

 **Default Excludes: `/boot/, /run/*, /proc/*, /tmp/*, /sys/*, /dev/*, /mnt/*, media/*`**